Linear response for spiking neuronal networks with unbounded memory

 The theory we develop has its roots in non-equilibrium statistical physics (briefly reviewed in section \ref{Sec:LinRepStatPhys}) and ergodic theory (section \ref{Sec:LinRepSD}).
 The linear response determines how the expectation value of an observable of a dynamical system changes upon weakly perturbing the dynamics.
 A seminal result in this context is the \textit{fluctuation-dissipation theorem} \cite{kubo:66}, where the linear response only depends on the correlation functions of the unperturbed system.
 Our approach proceeds along similar lines, meaning that the linear response can be predicted from the spikes correlations of the unperturbed system.

 The paper is organized as follows.
 In section \ref{Sec:LinRepGen}, we briefly review linear response in statistical physics and ergodic theory allowing us to make a link between neuronal networks, considered as dynamical systems, and the statistics of spikes.
-In section \ref{Sec:LinRepInfMem} we introduce the formalism of chains with unbounded memory (which are, as we explain, equivalent to left-sided one-dimensional Gibbs distributions), allowing to handle non-stationary spike distribution with unbounded memory.
+In section \ref{Sec:LinRepInfMem} we introduce the formalism of chains with unbounded memory (which are, as we explain, equivalent to left-sided one-dimensional Gibbs distributions), allowing the handling of non-stationary spike distribution with unbounded memory.
 In this context, we derive the general linear response formula \eqref{eq:dmu} used throughout the paper.
 This equation expresses the time-dependent variation in the average of an observable $f$ as a time series of specific correlation functions computed with respect to spontaneous activity (without stimulus).
 This result, reminiscent of the fluctuation-dissipation theorem in statistical physics \cite{kubo:57,ruelle:99}, is applied here to spike statistics.

 In section \ref{Sec:LinRepgIF} we introduce a spiking neuronal network model to instantiate our analysis.
 This model has been presented in \cite{rudolph-destexhe:06}.
-We associate to the spiking activity a discrete stochastic process defined from transition probabilities where memory is unbounded.
+We associate the spiking activity to a discrete stochastic process defined from transition probabilities where memory is unbounded.
 These probabilities are written as a function of the parameters of the model.
 From this, we are able to explicitly write a discrete time form of the convolution kernel \eqref{eq:LinearResponseRate} as an explicit function of the model parameters, especially synaptic weights.
 The expression relies on a Markovian approximation of the chain and on a decomposition theorem of spike observables, introduced in a more general context by Hammersley and Clifford in 1971 \cite{hammersley-clifford:71} (see section \ref{Sec:SpikesObs}).
 What is the main result of linear response theory?
 The response of a system, originally at equilibrium, to a time-dependent stimulus is proportional to the stimulus, with coefficients obtained via correlations functions computed at equilibrium.
 We derive a result of this type in the gIF model here addressing a central question: which correlations matter and how they are related to synaptic interactions?